ten7/handbook.ten7.com/020-who-we-are.md

 General email inquiries can be sent to:<br/>
 >[hi@ten7.com](hi@ten7.com)

-The majority of our documents and communication are managed electronically, but should the instance arise, we accept mail at:
+The majority of our documents and communication are managed electronically, but should you need it, we accept mail at:

 >TEN7<br/>
 80 S 8th St., Ste.
 990 #85756<br/>